-Tagged: private eye
+Tag Archives: private eye

-Mugging the rich bastard lawyers
+Mugging the lawyers

-If the famous media gaggers, the libel law firm Carter-Ruck, scourge of Private Eye, thought they’d scored another famous victory (these guys are big on bragging) suppressing news they hadn’t reckoned with social media.
+If the famous media gaggers, the libel law firm Carter-Ruck, scourge of Private Eye, thought they’d scored another famous victory suppressing news (these guys are big on bragging) they hadn’t reckoned with social media.

 #trafigura is as I type the #1 trending topic on Twitter (that’s in the whole world).
-The Spectator has already broken the wall between what the blogs will say and what the print media thinks it can get away with … and many, many more people are now aware of the very story a very rich set of bastards running a polluting company is paying them – presumably – many millions to kill.
+The Spectator has already broken the wall between what the blogs will say and what the print media thinks it can get away with … and many, many more people are now aware of the very story a very rich set of people running a polluting company is paying them – presumably – many millions to kill.

 In a few hours American bloggers will start picking up on the story enmasse.
 What’s Carter-Ruck going to do then?
 As @ElrikMerlin just pointed out to me ‘this is Streisand Effect in action’ – something which I have blogged about before.